isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Beginning with Kea 1.9.1 reservation mode was replaced by three boolean flags ``"reservations-global"``, ``"reservations-in-subnet"`` and ``"reservations-out-of-pool"`` which allows the configuration of host reservations both globally and in a subnet.
+   Since Kea 1.9.1, reservation mode has been replaced by three boolean flags, ``"reservations-global"``, ``"reservations-in-subnet"``, and ``"reservations-out-of-pool"``, which allow the configuration of host reservations both globally and in a subnet.
 In such cases a subnet host reservation has preference over a global reservation when both exist for the same client.